Become an Amazon seller: Successfully sell merchandise and private label products

 5. Large profit margins possible

-6. Customer loyalty and repeat purchases are possible
+6. Customer loyalty and repeat purchases possible

 2. High risk when sourcing in China